pipelight/doc.pipelight/cookbook/strategies.md

 In the end it's just JS, either it is functionnal programming or object oriented, you just have to return an object that satisfies the Config type.

-## Dummy deploy through with (scp/rsync)
+## Dummy deployment (ssh/scp/rsync)

+A dummy deploy is just sending files on remote server.
+It doesn't involve containerisation.

-Here is a dummy deploy with rsync
+Here is a dummy deploy..

 ```ts
 //pipelight.config.ts